Automated Customer Service Software: AI Chatbot & Ticket Bot Showdown (2024)

 - Multi-Channel Support: Provide support across multiple channels, including email, chat, phone, and social media.

-- Knowledge Base Management: Create and maintain a comprehensive knowledge base to empower customers to resolve issues on their own.
+- Knowledge Base Management: Create and maintain a comprehensive knowledge base to customers to resolve issues on their own.

 Pricing: